MS-13 Gang Member Came with the Caravan for Asylum

 — AFP news agency (@AFP) November 27, 2018

 But, this can’t be.
+There can’t be gang members in the groups.
 They’re all wonderful people as the Democrats say.

 Listen to Laura Ingraham review some of the costs.
 It is unsustainable.